How To Manage Contractor Risks

 How Do We Know They Are Working Safely?

-The only way to be confident that safe and compliant work practices are being followed is to supervise and support the people doing the job.
+The only way to be confident that safe and compliant work practices are being followed is to monitor and support the people doing the job.

 The person best placed to understand the safety of any specialist tasks or equipment being used is for the contractor firm to supervise their own team.